sensu/sensu-docs/content/sensu-core/0.29/guides/pre-compile-plugins.md

   sensu-core-0.29:
     parent: guides
 ---
 # Overview
 This guide will walk you through an example on how to pre-compile Sensu Plugins for distribution among clients.
-The goal of this guide is to showcase how you can quickly install plugins on ephemeral instances where time to compile can affect time to production  .
+The goal of this guide is to showcase how you can quickly install plugins on ephemeral instances where time to compile can affect time to production.
 We'll be using `sensu-plugins-aws` as it requires `nokogiri`,  usually requiring a longer build time.

 # Prerequist